Schwank-Lab/evoflow-reactor/readme.md

 ### Reactor diagnostics

-1. Run `python setup-tool/evotool.py diagnose pumps`.
+1. Run `python evotool.py diagnose pumps`.
 This will activate pumps from left to right, rotation should be clock-wise
-2. Run `python setup-tool/evotool.py diagnose stirrers`.
+2. Run `python evotool.py diagnose stirrers`.
 Before running, but the glass tubes with stirring bars into the reactor.
 Stirring bards should turn.
-3. Run `python setup-tool/evotool.py diagnose heaters`.
+3. Run `python evotool.py diagnose heaters`.
 This will turn on the heaters and will write temperature to the console.
 You should observe the temperature slowly increasing.
-4. Run `python setup-tool/evotool.py diagnose od_left`.
+4. Run `python evotool.py diagnose od_left`.
 Follow instructions on the screen, you'll need to put different probes to measeure OD.
 You should observe OD of the turbid probe being higher.
-5. Run `python setup-tool/evotool.py diagnose od_right`.
+5. Run `python evotool.py diagnose od_right`.
 Follow instructions on the screen, you'll need to put different probes to measeure OD.
 You should observe OD of the turbid probe being higher.
-6. Run `python setup-tool/evotool.py diagnose stepper`.
+6. Run `python evotool.py diagnose stepper`.
 You should observe stepper shaft rotating.

 ### Reactor calibration

-1. Run `export EXP_NAME=your_experiment_name`, e.g. `export EXP_NAME=20240405_bravo`
-2. Run `mkdir -p experiments/$EXP_NAME`
-3. Run `ampy -p $PICO_PORT get configs/reactor_config.json experiments/$EXP_NAME/old_reactor_config.json`.

-Open a new terminal window and run the following commands:
-1. Start a jupyter server by running `poetry run jupyter lab`.
-This should launch the browser with a jupyter instance.
-2. Navigate to calibration/calibration.ipynb

-Now, go back to the previous terminal tab and continue executing commands there.
+1. Run `python evotool calibrate new <your_experiment_name>` (e.g. `python evotool calibrate new calibration_logs/20240405_bravo`) to start a new calibration session.

+Follow the instructions below to calibrate individual hardware parts.
+Note that you can choose to skip the calibration of a certain part, e.g. stirrers.
+In that case, the reactor config that is currently stored on the evoflow reactor will be used.
+If you would like to use values from the default config instead, run `python evotool calibrate new <your_experiment_name> --default_config`.

-#### Temperature Calibration
+#### Stirrer Calibration

-To calibrate the temperature, we need to heat both lagoon and tubribostat to a pre-defined temperature and then measure the actual temperature.
-Recommended set of temperature to use are: 27, 30, 35, 39

-1. Run `python calibration/calibration_temp.py YOUR_TEMP`
-2. Run `ampy -p $PICO_PORT run temp/calibrate_temp.py`
-3. Monitor the output, after you see that `T(inc)` and `T(lagoon)` have reached the defined temperature, measure the actual temperature in the glass tubes and note it in the jupyter notebook.
+1. Put a probe with removed lid into the incubator stirrer.
+2. Run `python evotool.py calibrate inc_right_stirrer <speed>`, e.g. `python evotool.py calibrate inc_right_stirrer 0.25`
+3. Observe the vortex in the probe.

+To calibrate the stirrer speed of the right incubator and the lagoon, run `python evotool.py calibrate inc_right_stirrer <speed>` and `python evotool.py calibrate lagoon_stirrer <speed>` respectively.

 #### OD Calibration

 To calibrate OD, we need to measure ODs of the probes with the known OD value.
 We have such probes, use some of them.
-Recommended is OD0.1, OD0.4, OD0.6, OD0.8, OD1.0
+Recommended is

-1. Run `ampy -p $PICO_PORT run calibration/calibration_od.py` and follow instructions.
+1. Run `python evotool.py calibrate inc_left_od <od1> <od2> <od3>` and follow instructions.
-2. Run `ampy -p $PICO_PORT get tmp/od_calibration.csv experiments/$EXP_NAME/od.csv`
+2. Run `python evotool.py calibrate inc_right_od` and follow instructions.

+Recommended ODs to use are `python evotool.py calibrate inc_left_od 0.1 0.4 0.6 0.8 1.0`

-#### Pump Calibration
+#### Stepper pump Calibration

-The only pump we care about is the turbidostat -> lagoon pump.
-To calibrate it, we're going to pump a known volume.
+We only calibrate the front left stepper pump and assume that the front right stepper pump works the same way.

-1. Attach tubing to the turbidostat -> lagoon pump (3rd pump).
+1. Attach tubing to the inc_left -> lagoon pump (front left stepper pump).
 Add ~100ml of liquid into a bottle, dip the input tube into that bottle.
 2. Prime the tube by manually activating the pump, until the wholte tubing is filled water.
+TODO: this needs to be done.
 3. Put the outlet into an empty bottle, measure the weight of the empty bottle beforehand.
-4. Run `ampy -p $PICO_PORT run calibration/calibration_pumps.py`
+4. Run `python evotool.py calibrate bact_stepper`.
+This will run 10,000 steps, you can change the default by supplying `--num_steps <value>` flag.
-5. Measure the volume after pumping is finished, write results to the jupyter notebook.
+5. Measure the volume after pumping is finished.

-#### Stirrer Calibration

-1. Put the probe with removed lid into the incubator stirrer.
-2. Run `python calibration/calibration_inc_stirrer.py 0.25`, where 0.25 is the fraction of the top motor speed used for steering.
-3. Run `ampy -p $PICO_PORT run tmp/calibrate_inc_stirrer.py`
-4. Observe the vortex in the probe.

-Same for the lagoon stirrer, but with commands `python calibration/calibration_lagoon_stirrer.py 0.25` and then `ampy -p $PICO_PORT run tmp/calibrate_lagoon_stirrer.py`
+Note: you can specify custom PWM value by using `--pwm <value>` flag, e.g. `python evotool.py calibrate bact_stepper 50 --pwm 1000`

-#### Stepper calibration
+#### Induction Stepper calibration

-We need to calibrate the direction of the stepper motor.
+We need to calibrate the direction of the induction stepper motor.

-1. Run `python calibration/calibration_stepper.py 1`
+1. Run `python evotool.py calibrate induction_stepper 1`
-2. Run `ampy -p $PICO_PORT run tmp/calibrate_stepper.py`
-3. Observe the rotation of the stepper shaft, it should be turning counter-clockwise, when looked from the direction of the motor.
+2. Observe the rotation of the stepper shaft, it should be turning counter-clockwise, when looked from the direction of the motor.

 If that's not the case, execute two more commands:
-4. Run `python calibration/calibration_stepper.py -1`
+3. Run `python evotool.py calibrate induction_stepper 1`
-5. Run `ampy -p $PICO_PORT run tmp/calibrate_stepper.py`
-6. Now the shaft should be turning in the correct direction.
+4. Now the shaft should be turning in the correct direction.

-#### Run calibration
+#### Temperature Calibration

-1. In the jupyter notebook, click on `Run All`
+To calibrate the temperature, we need to heat both lagoon and tubribostats to a pre-defined temperature and then measure the actual temperature.
+Recommended set of temperature to use are: 27, 30, 35, 39

+1. Run `python evotool.py calibrate temp <YOUR_TEMP>`, e.g. `python evotool.py calibrate temp 25`
-2. Run `ampy -p $PICO_PORT put experiments/$EXP_NAME/new_reactor_config.json configs/reactor_config.json`
+2. Run `ampy -p $PICO_PORT run temp/calibrate_temp.py`
+3. Monitor the output, after you see that `T(inc_left)`, `T(lagoon)` and `T(inc_right)` have all reached the defined temperature, measure the actual temperature in the glass tubes as well as the values `T_raw(inc_left)`, `T_raw(lagoon)` and `T_raw(inc_right)`
+4. Repeat for every target temperature.

+#### Calculate new config based on the calibrated values.

+Run `python evotool.py calibrate compute_config`.

+If you calibrated bacterial stepper motor, provide the pumped volume that you measured by specifying `--bact_stepper_volume <volume_ml>`
+If you calibrated temperature, provide `--inc_left_measured_temps <t1> <t2> <t3>` for the temperatures you read from `T_raw(inc_left)` and `--inc_left_target_temps <t1> <t2> <t3>` for the temperatures you measured using an external therometer.
+Do the same for `--inc_right_measured_temps`, `--inc_right_target_temps`, `--lagoon_measured_temps`, and `--lagoon_target_temps`.

 ## Development